 - University of Southern California

 College sticker prices, however, are meaningless.
-With some significant exceptions, the majority of the colleges on the above list provide very good need-based financial aid.
+With some significant exceptions, the majority of the colleges on the above list provide good need-based financial aid.
 So if you need financial help, attending institutions like Columbia, Amherst, Williams and Vassar would be awesome.

 Determining the net price is most important because that is the actual price you’d pay.
-A college calculates a family’s net price after subtracting any applicable federal and state aid, along with institutional scholarships or grants, from the cost of attendance.
+A school calculates a family’s net price after subtracting any applicable federal and state aid, along with institutional scholarships or grants, from the cost of attendance.